Spaghetti Bolognese On A Plate

 Cans of Cooked Ham

-I like cans of ham over the freeze-dried ham because once you open a can of freeze-dried ham it has to be used within two weeks, or at least the brand I bought in a #10 can have to be used within that time period.
+I like cans of ham over freeze-dried ham because once you open a can of freeze-dried ham, it has to be used within two weeks, or at least the brand I bought in a #10 does.
 So I buy smaller cans.

 Tomato Powder-Tomato Sauce-Tomato Paste-Diced Tomatoes

-I have every type of canned, or freeze-dried tomatoes you can buy.
-I love fresh tomatoes from my garden in the summer, but I have to have some cans of different tomato products to make soups, casseroles or chili throughout the year.
-Add some spices, veggies and you are good to go.
+I have every type of canned or freeze-dried tomato you can buy.
+I love fresh tomatoes from my garden in the summer, but I have to have some cans of different tomato products to make soups, casseroles, or chili throughout the year.
+Add some spices and veggies, and you are good to go.

 Better than Bouillon-Vegetable-Chicken-Beef